gowthamlakshman94/Canteen-Automation-System/README.md

 You can also run the website using docker by building the frontend using the dockerfile in path ~/Canteen-Automation-System

+# Make sure to run this script to replace the localhost names into api_urls

+sh ~/Canteen-Automation-System/'Canteen Automation System Website'/replace_localhost.sh

 docker build -t cas-fe:1 .
 # make sure to run it in docker network
 docker network create app-network